wadiemendja/Animated-multithreading-example/README.md

 However, we use multithreading than multiprocessing because threads use a shared memory area.
 They don't allocate separate memory area so saves memory, and context-switching between the threads takes less time than process.

 Java Multithreading is mostly used in games, animation, etc.

-Please send any comments or suggestions to : https://www.instagram.com/wadiemendja